senDebosmita/movie-ratings-analyzer/README.md

 1. Make sure you have Python and pandas installed
 2. Place the ratings.csv and movies.csv files in the same folder
 3. Run the script:
+4. python movie_analyzer.py
+5. ## 📊 Sample Output

+Top-rated movies with at least 3 ratings:
+Inception        4.67
+The Dark Knight  4.50
+The Matrix       4.33
+## ✨ Notes

+- You can replace the sample CSV files with real data from sources like MovieLens.
+- The project uses basic data cleaning and merging — good for beginners in data analytics.

+---

+Made by Debosmita Sen